grycap/ec3/doc/source/ec3aas.rst

 Configuration and Deployment of a Cluster in HelixNebula Cloud
 --------------------------------------------------------------

-In case of the HelixNebula Cloud the wizard is the same shown for EGI Cloud Compute but it has an additional step after "Cluster Configurationt".
+In case of HelixNebula Cloud, the wizard is the same shown for EGI Cloud Compute but it has an additional step after "Cluster Configuration".
 In the "Provider Account" step (:ref:`Fig. 6 <figure_helix>`) the user must provide the API key and Secret Key of the Exoscale cloud.
-To get them follow the steps described in the `Exoscale Vouchers for AoD`_ documentation.
+To get them, follow the steps described in the `Exoscale Vouchers for AoD`_ documentation.

 .. _figure_helix: